ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 The data which gets exposed on the endpoint needs to be in the correct format, one which prometheus can understand.

-As stated before, Prometheus can monitor a lot of different things, servers, services, databases, etc...
+As stated before, Prometheus can monitor a lot of different things, servers, services, databases, etc.
 Some servers even have a metrics endpoint enabled by default, so for those we don't have to change anything.

 For the ones who don't have an endpoint enabled by default, we need an exporter.
 There are a number of libraries and servers which help in exporting existing metrics from third-party systems as Prometheus metrics.
 You can take a look at the [exporters and integration tools](https://prometheus.io/docs/instrumenting/exporters/) here.

-As a side note, these tools are also available as Docker images, so we can use them inside our kubernetes clusters.
+As a side note, these tools are also available as Docker images, so we can use them inside kubernetes clusters.
-We can run an exporter docker image for a MySQL database as a side container inside the MySQL pod, connect to it and start translating data from it to expose it on the metrics endpoint.
+We can run an exporter docker image for a MySQL database as a side container inside the MySQL pod, connect to it and start translating data, to expose it on the metrics endpoint.

 #### Monitoring our own application